The NFL Comes Alive

 A show graphics package concept for Thursday Night Football that brings each NFL team to life in spell-binding, live-action fashion–leaving all exaggerated 3D logos behind.

-During my time at the NFL, I brought in an idea to the table that I'd had long before, that would attempt to differentiate the NFL from every other sports network and supercharge the emotion surrounding team matchups.
+During my time at the NFL, I brought in an idea to the table that would attempt to differentiate the NFL from every other sports network and supercharge the emotion surrounding team matchups.
 We were eagerly dialed in to how sports networks used team logos in their graphics packages and promos (i.e. NFL, ESPN, FOX, and CBS).
 All of them, rightfully lean very heavily on the team primary logos to promote upcoming matchups.
 It makes sense considering those team logos have MASSIVE amounts of equity.

 Most of the sports networks' design approach was to make those 2D logos into glossy, pulsating 3D models chalk full of industrial materials and lightening effect to make them, well, a bit more exciting... and larger than life.
 With that, I thought, "How many more ways can you extrude a 2D logo into a 3D object?"
 They were ultra high production value, but somehow starting to get borderline cartoonish (albeit high production value).